 When you hear the word “Normal”, what comes to your mind?
 In fact, how would you even define “normal”?

 When I was in middle school, I had a classmate who wore a shirt that said “Normal People scare me.”
 I still find that humorous to this day.
 Yet, as funny as it sounds, it has also raised some concern.
-As I’m writing this post/recording this podcast, I find myself wrestling with these things that I’m hearing from friends and co-workers left and right.
+As I’m writing this post, I find myself wrestling with these things that I’m hearing from friends and co-workers left and right.
 The saying goes like this: “This is the ‘new’ normal.”
 Back then, I used to think that things should be done my way or the highway and that things that were done in the past were considered normal.
 But since totally surrendering myself to God, I don’t think like that anymore.

 One of my favorite books in the bible that has helped me drop that mindset is the book of Judges.
 Throughout the book, people go left and right doing what they want and not what God wanted for them in their lives.
 This led them to go down bad paths and later a Judge would be brought into the fold to help point them back to God.
 But after each Judge died, they went back to their rhythm of rebellion.